 Immunotherapy aims to get your body to fight cancer again -- and get rid of it all together.
 It does this in one of two ways:

 - Places a bullseye on cancer cells so your immune system can find and destroy them

 Doctors thought for a long time that immunotherapy wouldn’t work for non-small-cell lung cancer (NSCLC) and small-cell lung cancer (SCLC), the two most common types.
 But the past few years have seen several breakthroughs.

 By the time most people with lung cancer are diagnosed, the disease is in an advanced stage.
 Options for treatment were once limited to surgery, chemotherapy, and radiation.
 Your doctor may suggest immunotherapy if other options haven’t worked or if your tumor has traces of certain proteins.

 Several immunotherapy treatments have been approved by the FDA, and others are being tested in clinical trials.
 There are four types of immunotherapy treatments being used or tested for lung cancer:

 Checkpoint inhibitors: Your immune system normally has checks and balances so it doesn’t go into overdrive and attack normal cells.
 Tumors that produce proteins called PD-L1 turn on these “checkpoints” and slow your immune system.
+Another target for these medicines is CTLA-4, a protein on T cells that normally helps keep them in check.
 Checkpoint inhibitors restart your immune system response so it can again fight cancer.